Bojack-Manhorse/Aerial_Object_Detection/README.md

 ## Dataset

 The dataset is from Kaggle can be found [here](https://www.kaggle.com/datasets/kailaspsudheer/tiny-object-detection).
-It cossists of 3000 satellite images labelled with bounding boxes for vehicles.
+It consists of 3000 satellite images labelled with bounding boxes for vehicles.

 ## Installation: